cryptomail/public_problem_solving/slack/p1-be-qa/PushNotifications/Readme.md

 ###Requirements Details:
-The mechanics of testing this will fall under the following capabilities requirements
+The mechanics of testing this will have the following capabilities requirements
 ####User state and stream activity management
 1. We need a way to emit arbitrary messages into a user's stream
 2. We need a way to aribtrarily set a user's idle state